 However, so far in over eight years living in Medellín I haven’t found a really good Chinese restaurant, even though there are many Chinese restaurants in the Medellín area.

 The Bottom Line: District 1 – Authentic Vietnamese Food in Medellín is Closed

-District 1 has some good Vietnamese food and it has been discovered by many foreigners who like Asian food due to being located in El Poblado.
+District 1 had some good Vietnamese food and it was discovered by many foreigners who like Asian food due to being located in El Poblado.
 However, this restaurant closed in late 2020, likely a result of the coronavirus pandemic.

 Readers, what is your favorite Asian restaurant in Medellín?